KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

     |
     |-- Services
 ```

-Note that a customer has only one address, which may be missing (relation 0:1), and has zero or several services (relation 0:n).
+`Customer` designates the data type of the main statistical units studied, `Address` and `Services` correspond to the types of their secondary records.

-Here's the dictionary file describing this relational data:
+The corresponding Khiops dictionary will be:

-!!! success "Dictionary file of a star schema"
+!!! success "Example: Dictionary for a star schema"
     ```kdic
     Dictionary Customer (customer_id)
     {